 1. Protease (Pepsin, Trypsin, and Chymotrypsin)

-Protease Enzyme helps in the breakdown of proteins in foods into amino acids, which the body can thus use for energy.
+Protease Enzyme helps break down proteins in foods into amino acids, which the body can thus use for energy.
 It plays several other roles in essential processes, such as blood clotting, cell division, recycling of proteins, and immune support.

-Amylase Enzyme helps to digest starches and complex carbohydrates to smaller molecules (glucose).
+Amylase Enzyme helps to digest starches and complex carbohydrates into smaller molecules (glucose).
 This gives the energy needed for the brain, physical movement, and exercise.

 Lipase is an enzyme that digests fats and oils so the intestines can absorb them.
 It hydrolyzes fats such as triglycerides into their fatty acid and glycerol molecules.
-It is an enzyme that is present in the blood, gastric juices, pancreatic secretions, intestinal juices, and adipose tissues.
+It is an enzyme in the blood, gastric, pancreatic secretions, intestinal juices, and adipose tissues.

 Bromelain is an enzyme found in the stem and juice of pineapples.
 It helps digest proteins.

 Papain is an enzyme found in papayas.
 It digests protein and helps reduce inflammation and other disorders.

 Lactase Enzyme helps break down lactose (a sugar in milk and other dairy products).
 People who do not produce enough Lactase alone must take supplements with other digestive enzymes to help the body digest milk and dairy products.
 People take Lactase supplements to avoid experiencing symptoms of Lactose Intolerance when consuming dairy products.
 These symptoms include Cramps, Diarrhea, Gas, and Bloating.
 Crucial for building and maintaining healthy bones, calcium is essential for blood clotting, proper functioning of muscles, and the sending and receiving of nerve signals.

 Glucoamylase Enzyme breaks starches into glucose usable by the body.
 This encourages smooth digestion and helps deter common digestive upsets.